rubo77/Lalumo/dev/plan.md

 - [x] Move showMascotMessage from utils/feedback.js to components/shared/feedback.js and update global import
 - [ ] Optionally rename showMascotMessage in pitches.js for clarity
 - [ ] Document the unified feedback refactor
-- [ ] Implement context-specific feedback messages for incorrect answers in 1_2 (English & German); ensure no message on success
+- [x] Implement context-specific feedback messages for incorrect answers in 1_2 (English & German); ensure no message on success
+  - [x] Migrate 1_2 feedback messages (English & German) to strings.xml and update code to use the global store for localization; ensure no message on success
-  - [ ] Implement and test German translations for 1_2 feedback messages
+    - [x] Add 1_2 feedback messages to strings.xml (EN & DE)
+    - [x] Update checkMatch to use $store.strings for feedback
 - [ ] Refactor 2_2 stable/instable chord feedback messages to use strings.xml for translation (not in debug logs)
+- [x] Search for and remove remnants of the old mascot system

 ## Current Goal
-Implement and test German translations for 1_2 feedback
+Refactor 2_2 chord feedback to use strings.xml